Historical nihilism: Background

+Government uses of the term

 Media and education in China is not allowed to represent history in a manner that is forbidden by government censors.
-In 2018, the Law on the Protection of Heroes and Martyrs banned the slander of “heroes and martyrs”.
-In May 2021, the Cyberspace Administration of China confirmed it had deleted over 2 million posts containing 'harmful' discussions of history.
+In 2018, the Law on the Protection of Heroes and Martyrs criminalized speech deemed slander of "heroes and martyrs".
 The Chinese Academy of Social Sciences established a specialized unit to propagate an official version of history.

 Topics on things like the Great Chinese Famine, the Cultural Revolution and 1989 Tiananmen Square protests and massacre are often scrubbed or at least depicted in such a way as to avoid blame on the party.
-Chinese students in public schools, for example, may be taught that the Great Famine was caused by bad weather conditions without mention of human factors related to contemporary government policy at the time.
-One of the textbooks in use for grade 10 history, in the part of the book dealing with the period, contains only a single sentence devoted to the famine that simply claims there were 'great economic difficulties for the people between 1959 and 1961'.
+In May 2021, the Cyberspace Administration of China confirmed it had deleted over 2 million posts for historical nihilism.
+In 2023, a previously official history textbook about the Mongols in China was banned for historical nihilism.
 Modern Chinese history is generally presented to praise the achievements of the CCP and its role in creating a prosperous 'new China'.

 When Xi Jinping became CCP general secretary and paramount leader in January 2013, he made a speech in which he said, 'The history of the post-reform period cannot be used to contradict the history of the pre-reform period, and the history of the pre-reform period cannot be used to contradict the history of the post-reform period'.
 Although China's reforms since the 1980s caused it to radically change and abandon many of the Marxist policies that had existed under Mao Zedong, the official state-sanctioned version of history under Xi Jinping teaches an interpretation of continuity, praising both the contributions made by the CCP of Mao's generation and the CCP of the post-reform period.
 This is in contrast to interpretations in the period prior to Xi Jinping whereby some of Mao's policies could receive heavy criticism and the official stance of the party was a rejection of the Cultural Revolution, which had been referred to as the 'Ten Year Calamity' (十年浩劫).

-Some critical events preceding the history of the CCP also may have interpretations that can be labeled as 'historical nihilism'.
-For example, in 1994 Li Zehou, a Chinese scholar, criticized Sun Yat-Sen and the Xinhai revolution of 1911, which marked the overthrow of the old Imperial system in China.
-His view was that the revolution was rooted in radicalism and had created a disaster, while it would have been better to slowly reform and modernize the system.
-This viewpoint was condemned as 'historical nihilism', because it was in contradiction to official CCP interpretations.
+In 2025, the Study Times of the CCP's Central Party School stated that historical nihilism had become "subtle and covert" in an era of artificial intelligence.